 Your Path Through the Program

 Once you are accepted into an online program, your work will fall into two broad categories: didactic coursework (lectures, homework, peer projects, etc.) and clinical competencies (skills needed for direct patient care).
 Overall, there are four major components to completing your education and becoming a registered nurse.

 1. Mastering the curriculum

-In courses that cover such varied topics as pathophysiology, nursing theory, and population health, students preparing for a second career as a registered nurse (RN) will expect to find the following themes addressed in their program:
+In courses that cover such varied topics as pathophysiology, nursing theory and population health, students preparing for a second career as an RN will expect to find the following themes addressed in their program: